darwincastro/dar-fi.com/src/content/blog/cisco_self_signed_certificate_generator.md

 ---
 title: 'Cisco Sef-Signed Certificate Generator'
-description: 'Script used to create a CA and self-signed certificates for Cisco devices, it could be used for other network devices as well.'
+description: 'Script used to create a CA and self-signed certificate for Cisco devices, it could be used for other network devices as well.'
 pubDate: 'Feb 17 2022'
 heroImg: '/cisco_self_signed_certificate_generator/PKI-blue-cert.png'
 updatedDate: 'Feb 20 2023'